polyaxon/polyaxon/site/docs/core/quick-start/iterate.md

 ## Stop a notebook

-You stop a notebook similar to any other operation, run the following command in your terminal:
+You stop a notebook the same way you stop any other operation, run the following command in your terminal:

 If the operation is cached